 (a) Additional Requirements

-In addition to complying with the Federal Rules of Bankruptcy Procedure and Official Forms, all schedules and statements shall:
+All schedules and statements, in addition to complying with the Federal Rules of Bankruptcy Procedure and Official Forms, shall:

-(1) contain a response to each request for information on the statement of affairs and the schedules, even if such response is “no," “none,” or “not applicable;”
+(1) contain a response to each request for information on the statement of affairs and the schedules, even if the response is “no," “none,” or “not applicable;”

-(2) specifically describe and itemize all property claimed as exempt, and state the statutory reference and section number of the statute under which such exemption is claimed;
+(2) specifically describe and itemize all property claimed as exempt, and state the statutory reference and section number of the statute under which the exemption is claimed;

 (3) list the creditors on each schedule in alphabetical order, including the full mailing address and zip code for each listed creditor, or include a statement that the address is unknown;

-(4) provide on Schedule E the name and address of any entity holding a domestic support obligation, and identify that entity as the holder of a domestic support obligation, even if the Debtor is current on that obligation when the case is filed;
+(4) provide on Schedule E/F the name and address of an entity holding a domestic support obligation, and identify that entity as the holder of a domestic support obligation, even if the Debtor is current on that obligation when the case is filed;

-(5) file pay advices as required by 11 U.S.C. § 521(a)(1)(B)(iv); file a certification that the Debtor has not been employed by any employer within the sixty (60) days before filing of the petition; or file a certification that the Debtor’s employer does not issue pay advices and the Debtor has no other evidence of payment received within the sixty (60) days before filing, and
+(C) a certification that the Debtor’s employer does not issue pay advices and the Debtor has no other evidence of payment received within the 60 days before filing; and

-(6) list a state court or administrative agency only if that entity is the actual creditor and not just the tribunal of a claim, debt, or lawsuit.
+(6) list a state court or administrative agency only if that entity is the actual creditor and not just the tribunal for a claim, debt, or lawsuit.

 (b) Providing Creditor Information for Cases Filed Non-Electronically